Features |

 Velour fabric is very well-known in the upholstery sector, particularly with regard to vintage and antique items.
 Although less widespread and popular, velour-made clothing, including sweaters, sportswear, jackets, skirts, and trousers, is also accessible in the garment sector.
 Velour has recently been utilized as a lining material for jewelry boxes.

-Velour fabric Care and Maintenance
+Velour Fabric Care and Maintenance

 The most effective method for maintaining velour is to wash it in normal water with other colors of the same kind.
 To prevent the nap from being ruined, it is best to lay this fabric out to dry rather than dry it in an electric dryer on the lowest setting.
 However, in rare situations, this fabric may be dried in a dryer.
 There are attachments for vacuum cleaners that may be used to clean velour upholstery.